mondoohq/cnspec/README.md

 To learn about Mondoo Platform, read the [Mondoo Platform docs](https://mondoo.com/docs/platform/home) or visit [mondoo.com](https://www.mondoo.com).

-### Register cnspec with the Mondoo Platform
+### Register cnspec with Mondoo Platform

-To use cnspec with the Mondoo Platform, generate a token with the Mondoo platform, then run:
+To use cnspec with Mondoo Platform, [generate a token in the Mondoo Console](https://mondoo.com/docs/cnspec/cnspec-platform/), then run:

 ```bash
 cnspec login --token TOKEN